- How To Research Auto Transport Brokers Before Shipping Your Car With Them

 - Resources For Researching Brokers

 How To Research Auto Transport Brokers Before Shipping Your Car With Them

-How To Research Auto Transport Brokers Before Shipping Your Car With Them

 Before signing up with an auto transport broker, it’s important to understand the difference between an auto transport broker and an auto transport carrier or hauler.
-A carrier is the company or individual that moves your vehicle–something we can all understand pretty easily.
+A carrier is a company or individual that moves your vehicle–something we can all understand pretty easily.
 A broker, however, requires more explanation since it’s an essential, and often misunderstood, part of the auto transport business.

-At it’s simplest, a broker is someone that coordinates a transaction by connecting a customer who needs a service to a company that provides it.
+At its simplest, a broker is someone that coordinates a transaction by connecting a customer who needs a service to a company that provides it.
 Certain industries–auto transport among them–rely heavily on brokers to help facilitate business exchanges between customers and the providers who offer the service.
-Other common examples of businesses that tend to use brokers frequently include real estate, insurance and finance.
+Other common examples of businesses that tend to use brokers frequently include real estate, insurance, and finance.
 Essentially, the broker facilitates the contract between a customer and a business.

-The benefit of using a broker is that it opens up more choices in terms of cost and services to the customer, whereas dealing with a carrier will necessarily limit you to the services, staffing and delivery schedules they have available.
+The benefit of using a broker is that it opens up more choices in terms of cost and services to the customer, whereas dealing with a carrier will necessarily limit you to the services, staffing, and delivery schedules they have available.
 Brokers can typically find a cheaper price or particular service more easily since they’re not limited to the services of just one company.